 Executive Director of Casa Esperanza

-She holds a Bachelor’s Degree in Communication from the University of Massachusetts, and began her career in broadcasting as a producer for radio and television.
+Emily holds a Bachelor’s Degree in Communication from the University of Massachusetts, and began her career in broadcasting as a producer for radio and television.
 She then transitioned into the non-profit sector, and spent several years consulting to start-up businesses, academic institutions, community health centers, and government agencies on strategic communications, management, program development, fundraising, special events, and property development.
+Emily serves on the Board of Directors of the Association for Behavioral Health Care where she also co-chairs the Partnering with Underserved Populations Committee, as well as the Providers Advisory Committee for the implementation of the state’s 1115 Waiver.

 Diliana De Jesús

-As Deputy Director, Diliana is responsible for the day-to-day operations of the agency and provides direct oversight of the agency’s administrative departments.
+As Director of Strategic Planning & Development, Diliana is responsible for the day-to-day operations of the agency and provides direct oversight of the agency’s administrative departments.
 Over the last 10 years, she has worked closely with Casa Esperanza’s Leadership Team to implement ten competitive grants from the Substance Abuse Mental Health Services Administration, bringing more than $14 M to the agency, and integrating culturally competent evidence-based practices into all agency program areas.
 Over the years, Diliana has worked to ensure the highest possible quality of care for Casa’s programs, serving as the Compliance Officer for the Agency and working with the Management Team to ensure compliance related to programmatic, financial, outcomes reporting, and facilities requirements, including monitoring achievement of strategic goals and objectives.

 Diliana is passionate about social justice issues and has more than 15 years of experience working in the Latino community with individuals and families living with co-occurring substance use and mental health disorders; at-risk youth and young adults; recent immigrants; returning citizens; survivors of domestic violence; people living with HIV; and homeless individuals.